topbitdu/unidom-score/ROADMAP.md

 ## v1.1.6
 1. Improve the Score Item spec for the validations on the #score attribute
 2. Improve the Score Item Template spec for the validations on the #score attribute

+## v1.1.7
+1. Improve the Score Item spec for the sheet_is scope
+2. Improve the Score Item Template spec for the sheet_is scope